fancidev/qtinter/docs/usage.rst

       def _stop(self):
           self.task.cancel()

-3. (Same as before) Cancel the running task (if any) when the widget is closed.
+3. (Same as before) Cancel the running task (if one exists) when the widget is closed.

    .. code-block:: python

       def closeEvent(self, event):
-          if self.task is not None and not self.task.done(): self.task.cancel()
+          if self.task is not None:
+              self.task.cancel()
           event.accept()